herumi/mcl/api.md

 ```
 - use `mclBnGT_invGeneric` for an element in Fp12 - GT.

-- NOTE: The following functions do NOT return a GT element because GT is multiplicative group.
+- NOTE: The following functions do NOT return a GT element because GT is a multiplicative group.

 ```
 void mclBnGT_neg(mclBnGT *y, const mclBnGT *x);